Diarrhoea: Types, Symptoms, Causes, Diagnosis, Treatment, Prevention

 A well-balanced diet supports gut health and strengthens the immune system.
 Nutrient-rich foods, adequate hydration, and micronutrients like zinc can help the body fight off infections and recover faster if diarrhea occurs.

-Difference between diarrhea and dysentery
+Difference between Diarrhea and Dysentery

 Although both dysentery and diarrhoea are gastrointestinal disorders that result in irregular bowel movements, they differ greatly in their underlying causes, symptoms, and severity.
 Since different pathogens cause each condition and have unique clinical features, it is crucial to comprehend the differences between the two to guarantee accurate diagnosis and therapy.